nfalquet/thunderbird-openpgp/jekyll/index.md

 cryptographic signatures won't have problems finding these options in this menu despite the **Encryption** label.

-Dual OpenPGP and S/MIME account
+OpenPGP and S/MIME split button
 -------------------------------

 If both OpenPGP and S/MIME are enabled for the current account, the choice between both encryption technologies is available from: